one-data-cookie/one-data-cookie.github.io/pages/projects.md

 **here is what I'm up to** these days:
 - Leading the data team at [Slido](https://www.slido.com/)
 - Teaching IT to children aged 13–15 at [Tyršovka](https://www.tyrsovkakurim.cz/)
+- Teaching a [data course](https://kisk.phil.muni.cz/kisked/kisked03) at Masaryk University
-- Organising and participating in (mostly) local data meetups
+- Organising and participating in local (mostly data) meetups
 - Mentoring a few data folks – both juniors & seniors

 If you also wish to explore some of my **previous engagements and projects**,